Kiragu-Maina/stunning-potato/README.md

 ### Live App Preview

 You can also view a live preview of the app by visiting [Utibu Health App Live Preview](https://g-assist-b207f.web.app/).
+Use username - jumali and password - jumali for quick login.
+You can also register a new account.

 ## Features